neondatabase/postgresql_anonymizer/docs/tutorials/2-dynamic_masking.md

 ### E201 - Guess who is the CEO of "Johnny's Shoe Store"

-Masking the supplier name is clearly not enough to provide anonymity.
+Masking the supplier contact is clearly not enough to provide anonymity.

-**Connect as Pierre and write a simple SQL query that would reindentify some suppliers based on their job and their company.**
+**Connect as Pierre and write a simple SQL query that joins the `supplier` and the `company` tables.
+See how that could reindentify some suppliers based on their job and their company.**

-Company names and job positions are available in many public datasets.
-A simple search on Linkedin or Google, would give you the names of the top executives of most companies..
+With this request we managed to link a person to a company and we know it's job title.
+Since company names and job positions are available in many public datasets: a simple search on Linkedin or Google would give us the real names of many of the employees of these companies...

-> This is called **Linkability**: the ability to connect multiple
-> records concerning the same data subject.
+💡 This is called **Linkability**: the ability to connect multiple records concerning the same data subject.

 ### E202 - Anonymize the companies